MaciejZielinski407530/Development-of-Thread-application-using-EFR32-platform/README.md

 Application for each device in Thread network (MTD or FTD).

 External device:
 Application on PC, which test our Thread network.
-It connect with Thread neetwork via Border Router.
+It connect with Thread network via Border Router.
 It is located outside network.